 There is a huge difference between information and knowledge.
 You are buying a huge financial asset, not a book or bit of clothing.
 Buying a home without your own trusted advisor is like representing yourself in court or navigating the hedge fund world.
 Possible, but not advisable.

-How does a Buyer’s Agent get paid?
+How Does a First Time Buyer’s Agent Get Paid?

 The buyer’s agent is paid by the listing agent as soon as the home is sold.
 This means you do not pay any commission to your own agent!
 All the more reason to pick a really good agent to look at for your interests.